-CPU Fan Speed [xxxxRPM] or N/A System Fan Speed [xxxxRPM] or N/A PCI Fan Speed [xxxxRPM] or N/A
+CPU Fan Speed [xxxxRPM] or N/A Chassis Fan Speed [xxxxRPM] or N/A

 The onboard hardware monitor automatically detects the CPU, system, and PCI fan speeds in rotations per minute (RPM).
 If any of the fans is not connected to the fan connectors on the motherboard, the specific field will show N/A.